kaliber5/ember-fastboot-addon-tests/README.md

 ## Testing principles

 Before we get our hands dirty let's make some important things clear first!
-Because there are some significant differences between the Fastboot tests that this addon adds support for, and the usual Ember.js tests as you might know them.
+Because there are some significant differences between the FastBoot tests that this addon adds support for, and the usual Ember.js tests as you might know them.

 #### Ember.js tests